tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to use django messages to alert the users of the website when occurred an error.

 **Thoughts**: I think that learn some bootstrap concepts will help me this time to focus even more in backend.

+### Day 24 June 06, 2020

+**Today's Progress**: Today I spent almost 4 hours studying how to implement a login system on my django project.
+I didn't finish yet 'cause I wanna put some other features.

+**Thoughts**: The alert messages that django provides to use is very useful to show error messages.
+I'm learning so much these past days.